yanoosh/karma-sinon/README.md

     time2013_10_01 = (new Date(2013, 10-1, 1)).getTime();

     before(function() {
-        // sinon is defined in global scope this.fakeTimer = new sinon.useFakeTimers(time2013_10_01);
+        // sinon was defined in global scope this.fakeTimer = new sinon.useFakeTimers(time2013_10_01);
     });